Haoqi9/galactic_grapher_st/README.md

 ✨ A descriptive data analysis web app that encompasses from basic data preprocessing to EDA! ✨

 👉 [Click here to access web app](https://galacticgrapherst-lj3kqinzmrckvsdu6sslnd.streamlit.app/) <br>
-NOTE: This app **goes into sleep mode if it's been idle for 7 days**.
+- NOTE: This app **goes into sleep mode if it's been idle for 7 days**.
 If this is the case, feel free to reach out to me via email (kamitttt98@gmail.com) so I can get it back up and running!

+- **Alternatively, you can clone this repository to your local machine**, set the folder as your working directory in the conda terminal, ensure you have installed the modules listed in the `requirements.txt file`, and then run the command `streamlit run Homepage.py`.

 ---